 B i o g r a p h y

-Vincent Grana (Bass) is based in Phillipsburg, NJ.
-He has received his B. M. Magna Cum Laude in Music Education and an M.M. in Vocal Performance from Mason Gross School of the Arts at Rutgers University.
-At Rutgers, Mr. Grana has received many awards for academic and performing achievements including the Presser Foundation award and the Michael Fardink Memorial Award.
-He has also performed with the Castleton Festival under the baton of Maestro Lorin Maazel covering such roles as Alcindoro and Benoit (La Boheme), Simone (Gianni Schicchi), and Escamillo in a concert performance of Carmen.
-Mr. Grana has performed in the Crested Butte Music Festival’s production of L’elisir d’amore (Dulcamara) and has worked with eminent artists such as Samuel Ramey.
+He received his B. M. Magna Cum Laude in Music Education and an M.M. in Vocal Performance from Mason Gross School of the Arts at Rutgers University, where he is currently a DMA candidate.
+At Rutgers, Mr. Graña has received many awards for academic and performing achievements including the Presser Foundation Award and the Michael Fardink Memorial Award.
+He has also trained under the baton of Maestro Lorin Maazel at the Castleton Festival, renowned artist Samuel Ramey at the Crested Butte Music Festival, and with legendary coach Joan Dornemann at the International Vocal Arts Institute in New York, Montreal, and Tel Aviv.